Chapter 30 : Hogsmeade

 As Talon and I made our way down the path to the little village, past the Black Lake and the Shrieking Shack, I could tell it was going to be a gorgeous day.
 The sun was bright and exceptionally warm for late October.
 The crisp leaves were already turning gold and orange and red.
 It was the perfect day for a Hogsmeade trip.

-I chose to lead Talon into the Three Broomsticks first, telling him of how much I was craving a warm Butterbeer when really I was killing for time.
+I chose to lead Talon into the Three Broomsticks first, telling him of how much I was craving a warm Butterbeer when really I was just stalling for time.
 It was only a little after eleven and I didn’t want us to breeze through the town too quickly.
 I had to time our ventures carefully.

 This was also good for my plan because most students didn’t go into the Three Broomsticks until after they did all their shopping.
 Going there first meant the place would be a lot less crowded, and we'd be less likely to run into other people, like Leighton—who I knew Kenny wasn’t going to lead into the inn until later in the afternoon.

 Talon seemed pleased with the idea.
 A little too pleased, to my surprise.
 When I brought up the Three Broomsticks his first reaction was to let out a long, loud sigh of relief.

 “What was that for?”
 I asked, looking at him, confused by his unexpected response.

 “I’m just glad you’d rather eat here than force me to go into Madam Puddifoot’s,” he replied.